 - Zuplenz (ondansetron)

 MonoSol Rx developed a closely related drug, Zuplenz, and first sold it in October 2010.
-Today, several vendors market Zuplenz in the U.S. The medication comes in 8 mg soluble film doses that dissolve without water.
+The medication comes in 4 and 8 mg soluble film doses that dissolve on the tongue without water.

 How Zofran Works

-Zofran and other 5-GT3 receptor antagonists are considered antiemetic agents.
-These are any drugs that prevent vomiting or nausea including over-the-counter antihistamines (Benadryl, Dramamine) or bismuth subsalicylate (Pepto-Bismol, Kaopectate).
+Zofran and other 5-HT3 receptor antagonists are considered antiemetic agents.
+Antiemetic agents are any drugs that prevent vomiting or nausea including over-the-counter antihistamines (Benadryl, Dramamine) or bismuth subsalicylate (Pepto-Bismol, Kaopectate).

 Antihistamines prevent vomiting and nausea from sickness by blocking the inner ear’s messages to the brain.
 Bismuth subsalicylate works by coating the stomach lining.
-Zofran works on a much more sophisticated level.
+Zofran works differently.

 As the class name suggests, Zofran targets 5-HT3 receptors in the body.
 These receptors exist in both the central and peripheral nervous system, and when joined with a neurotransmitter called serotonin, they can cause nausea and vomiting.

 Serotonin is produced largely in the gastrointestinal tract.
 When a patient undergoes cancer treatment, radiation or chemotherapy drugs can cause specialized cells in the intestine to release serotonin.
 Zofran and the other 5-HT3 receptor antagonists work by preventing this serotonin from binding to 5-HT3 receptors.